jina-ai/examples/wikipedia-sentences/README.md

 cd examples/wikipedia-sentences
 ```

 On your terminal,  you should now be located in you the wikipedia-sentences folder.
-Let's install Jina and the other required python libraries.
+Let's install Jina and the other required Python libraries.
 For futher information on installing Jina check out our [documentation](https://docs.jina.ai/chapters/core/setup/).

 ```sh
 pip install -r requirements.txt